This Wild Rice Pilaf with Cranberries and Pecans is beautiful, fall-inspired side dish that will make a fabulous addition to your holiday menu.

 The wild rice, toasted pecans, and dried cranberries evoke a cozy fall feel.
 It is a snap to put together.
 And, I’ve included directions to prepare it in on the stove or in the oven.
 Depending on what else you’ve got going in your kitchen, having both options can be a lifesaver.

-What Kind of Rice Should I Use?
+What Kind of Wild Rice Should I Use?

 There are some really nice rice blends available in most stores now.
 I found mine right here at the local Safeway in our new little Oregon town.
-RiceSelect Royal Blend Whole Grain with Texmati Brown and Wild Rice (that’s a mouth full!) is a convenient container full of a pre-mixed rice blend that is perfect for wild rice recipes like this one.
+RiceSelect Royal Blend Whole Grain with Texmati Brown and Wild Rice (that’s a mouthful!) is a convenient container full of a pre-mixed rice blend that is perfect for wild rice recipes like this one.

 If you don’t want to purchase a blend you can make your own.
 Just combine equal amounts wild rice and short-grain brown rice.
 It won’t have quite as much going on but it will work just fine.